wingolab-org/GenPro/README.md

 ```

 ### 4. Make the personal proteins for the sample.
-- This is a 2-step process using `GenPro_make_perprotdb1.pl` and
+- This is a 2-step process that uses `GenPro_make_perprotdb1.pl` and
   `GenPro_make_perprotdb2.pl`.
 - `GenPro_make_perprotdb1.pl` creates a per chromosome database of all relevant
   (i.e., nonsense/missense variants) for each sample in the snp file.
-- To convert `vcf` to `snp` you will need [bcftools](https://samtools.github.io/bcftools/) installed.
-Use the helper script, `sh/vcfToSnp.sh`, to perform the conversion.
 - `GenPro_make_perprotdb2.pl` creates a finished personal protein database for
   each sample.
-  -It provides two outputs:
+It provides two outputs:
     1. A json-encoded file that enumerates the variant protein information
     2. A fasta file with all full-length reference and variant proteins, which
     may be used as input for a proteomics search program.